-The Swiss watchmaker once again widens its family of Spacematic watches with a limited edition model.
+Fortis once again widens its Spacematic family of “aviators” with a limited edition model.

-The new model looks very much like a re-edition of their last year’s Cargo model that accompanied a low budget Swiss sci-fi movie with the same name and may be considered a nice alternative to a similarly styled Mondaine three-hander with day and date display (well, at least to those, who always liked that clean, streamlined appearance of a Mondaine watch, but wanted something more legible with a nice set of Arabic numerals to make reading time easier).
+The new model looks like a re-edition of their last year’s Cargo model that accompanied a low budget Swiss sci-fi movie with the same name.
+With its Bauhaus-like exterior, it may be considered a nice alternative to a similarly styled Mondaine three-hander with day and date display (well, at least to those, who always liked that clean, organic appearance of a Mondaine watch, but wanted something more legible with a nice set of Arabic numerals to make reading time easier).

 The new timepiece also features the same dial layout (of course, sans the “CARGO” lettering at 9 o’clock) with eight easily readable Arabic numerals and three hour markers at 6, 9 and 12 o’clock (the one at 3 hours is replaced with the aforementioned day/date display as you can see on the photos above and below).

-Personally, I like the new model better than the original, since the textile strap provides the watch with more presence and makes it less sterile.
+I like the new model better than the original, since the textile strap provides the limited edition version with more presence and makes it less sterile.
 What I don’t like at all is the MSRP of $1650, but that will probably be remedied in a matter of months as the watches will reach online retailers with their aggressive discounts.

 Price: $1650 (MSRP)